Smooth Embeddings

 Proof Sketch.

-In each case the goal is to upgrade the injective immersion into a topological embedding; the
+In each case the goal is to upgrade the injective immersion into a topological embedding.
+The

 smooth-immersion half is given.